 The monthly Federal social security disability benefit rate is $698 for an independent individual and $1,048 for a couple.
 The state of Iowa also provides a maximum state supplement of $344 per month to adult recipients of federal social security benefits if the individual is disabled and living with a dependent person.
 For individuals living in family life or a boarding home, the supplement can be up to $142 per month.

 Your Des Moines Social Security Disability Claim

 Filing a Des Moines social security disability claim with the SSA can be a time-consuming process.
-To expedite that process, it is a good idea to secure a social security disability expert by hiring a Des Moines SSD attorney.
+To expedite that process, it is a good idea by hiring a Des Moines SSD attorney.
 Your attorney can help you to more easily navigate the process and keep you from making costly mistakes.